Ryangwaite/AWS-SAA-C02-Course/README.md

 ### 1.14.3.
 Origin Access Identity (OAI)

+After enabling, users can only access the files througgh cloudfront, not directly from the S3 bucket.

 1. Identity can be associated with a CloudFront distribution.
 2. The edge locations gain this identity.
 3. Create or adjust the bucket policy on the S3 origin.
 Add an explicit allow for the OAI.
 Can remove any other explicit allows on the OAI.
 This leaves the implicit deny.